-The Dry Lake Valley North Solar Energy Zone (SEZ) is located in Nevada in remote undeveloped scrubland.
+The Dry Lake Valley North Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in Nevada in remote undeveloped scrubland.
 The SEZ is located on BLM-administered land within the Ely District.

 In the Draft Solar PEIS the proposed Dry Lake Valley North SEZ had a total area of 76,874 acres (311 km2).
 In the Supplement to the Draft the SEZ was reconfigured to eliminate 48,148 acres (195 km2), mainly the northern portion of the SEZ, to mitigate impacts on various resources, including impacts on sage-grouse and other wildlife, impacts on grazing, and impacts on military operations.
 In addition, about 3,657 acres (15 km2) of wetland and dry lake non-development areas within the remaining SEZ boundaries were identified.
 The remaining developable area within the SEZ is 25,069 acres (101.5 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.